 This will sound Utopian or Disneyesque to some, but I use my upcoming novel which takes place in the Bay Area to put forth a vision that will hopefully inspire further discussion on the matter.

 Roger Blackstone is an eccentric real estate mogul and presidential candidate who is featured as a major figure in my previous novel Journey to Vapor Island.
 In this scene Blackstone is showing the protagonist his architectural scale models of his plans for various Bay Area suburbs:

 “The first model is for the town of Danville.
-The Old West aesthetic is preserved but there are several village structures connected by an Old West Style Railway and surrounded by Oak Woodlands and small ranches with Old West style windmills.
-The centerpiece of the project is a mixed use shopping complex designed like a mill with a giant water wheel on a lake and a neon sign saying “Danville Mill.”
+The Old West aesthetic is preserved but there are several village structures connected by an Old West Style Railway and surrounded by Oak Woodlands and small ranches with Old West-style windmills.
+The aesthetic is very similar in appearance to the texas ranches for sale.
+The centerpiece of the project is a mixed-use shopping complex designed like a mill with a giant water wheel on a lake and a neon sign saying “Danville Mill.”
 A few of the original historic structures are preserved in the main village area.